campenr/mothur-py/README.md

     m.help()
     m.mothur_seed = seed

-The `logfile_name` option allows the user to specify the name that the mothur logfile will have.
-As the logfile can be appended to a single logfile can store the record of all operations related to a single Mothur object.
+The `logfile_name` option allows the user to specify the name of the mothur generated logfile.
+The logfile will store the output from all mothur commands executed for the Mothur object it is configured for.

 **Note:** When copying mothur objects it is important to then specify different logfiles for them otherwise they may attempt to use the same logfile.
 Additionally, if `suppress_logfile` is true, the logfile will be suppressed even